 The back wall of the bar featured a huge wall that received lovely light from the full wall of windows along the north side.
 Bishop Pass wanted something soft and elegant that would not overwhelm the space.
 Keeping with the guiding design direction of air and earth, I created a sumi-e inspired landscape with the massive peaks painted in ghost greys to give the feeling of atmosphere.
 An elegant crane watches over the scene in the foreground.

 Working over the raw concrete was very much like working with watercolors.
 Any bit of paint was quickly absorbed into the surface and could not be erased.
-For me it was like doing aerial tricks without a safety net.
+For me, it was like doing aerial tricks without a safety net.
 The concrete turned dark when wet, so I couldn’t see how the colors were going to set until they dried a few hours later.
-The variation in the greys I used was so slight I couldn’t visually differentiate them so I had to track the colors in my tray by memory.
+The variation in the greys I used for this misty mountain mural was so slight I couldn’t visually differentiate them so I had to track the colors in my tray by memory.
 Oh yes, and working on a lift where you have to track the colors and lines over a large span while managing my driving skills around the finished carpentry… Truly, it was like painting blind, and without a safety net, and it was AWESOME.
 I love a challenge.
 Bring it on!

 One of the highlights of this project was that I was working the week before the restaurant opened, so they were testing the kitchen production and offering the full menu to Michael Mina staff.
 The food!
 Wow.